Aviel-Amitay/DevOps-Zero2Hero/Content/Linux/linux_file_management.md

 Now simply add up the values for each permission that is granted, and use that as the digit in the corresponding position.
 For example:

 `rwxrw-rw-` would be represented as 766 in octal notation.
 7 for `rwx` of the user, 6 for `rw-` of the group, 6 again of `rw-` for others.

+For your convince, you can also use this website: https://chmod-calculator.com/

 #### Default permissions